mahajpuneet/redrust/README.md

 Getting started
 ---------------

-To use Redis in Rust, you will need to have Rust and Cargo installed on your system.
-Once you have Rust and Cargo installed, you can clone the Redis in Rust repository and build the library:
+To use redrust, you will need to have Rust and Cargo installed on your system.
+Once you have Rust and Cargo installed, you can clone the redrust repository and build the library:

 shellCopy code
 ```